Motorcycle Safety Courses

 Registration Fee: $190

-Basic Rider Course II (BRC II): This eight hour course is for the rider with at least six months or 3,000 miles riding experience.
-Students must possess a valid driver’s license or learner’s permit before enrolling.
+Basic Rider Course II (BRC II) This eight hour course is for the rider with at least six months or 3,000 miles riding experience.
+Students must possess a valid Motorcycle learner’s permit* or Motorcycle Endorsement before enrolling.
 Students will need to furnish a street-legal, properly licensed and insured motorcycle of any size.
 If the motorcycle is not registered in the student’s name, written permission from the owner to use the motorcycle must be furnished.
 All motorcycles will be inspected for proper and safe condition with particular attention to tires.
 If you normally carry a passenger, your passenger will also need to register and pay the 2-Up Passenger fee.
-Students must attend the full 8-hour course to receive the MSF Completion card.
+Students must attend the full 8 hr. course to receive the MSF Completion card.

-BRC II classes meet from 8 a.m. to 5 p.m. on Saturdays at the Patton Parking Lot.
+BRC II classes meet from 8 a.m. to 5 p.m. on Saturdays or Sundays at the Patton Parking Lot.

 Registration Fee: $85

 Registration Fee for 2-Up Passengers: $30

 This eight-hour course is for the rider with a valid motorcycle license or endorsement.
 Riders must provide their own street-legal and safe motorcycle.
 All types of motorcycle are permitted.
 Based on the Military Sport Bike Course, this one-day course is for experienced riders who desire to learn and practice more in-depth riding techniques.
 Classroom activities use small group discussions and interactive activities to explore personal risk management strategies; to discuss options for cornering, braking and swerving; and to improve visual perception to identify collision traps.
 On-cycle range exercises provide practice in cornering, braking and swerving.
 There is no skill test in this course.